minqiaowang/oracle-sharded-database/elastic-scaling/elastic-scaling.md

 3. Run the following command every minute or two to see the progress of automatic rebalancing of chunks.
+You can see there are 4 chunks need to move to the third shard.

    ```
    GDSCTL> <copy>config chunks -show_reshard</copy>